tldr-pages/tldr/contributing-guides/style-guide.md

 - If a command can take 0 or more arguments of the same kind, use an ellipsis: `{{placeholder1 placeholder2 ...}}`.
   For instance, if multiple paths are expected `{{path/to/directory1 path/to/directory2 ...}}` can be used.
 - If a command can take 0 or more arguments of different kinds, use an ellipsis: `{{placeholder1|placeholder2|...}}`.
-  If there are more than 5 possible values use `|...` after the last item.
+  If there are more than 5 possible values, you can use `|...` after the last item.
 - It's impossible to restrict the minimum or (and) maximum placeholder count via `ellipsis`.

 It's up to the program to decide how to handle duplicating values, provided syntax